-- a.
-Determine whether the complainant has discussed the matter with the superintendent. - i.
-If the complainant has not, the board president or designee will urge the complainant to discuss the matter directly with the superintendent, if appropriate. - ii.
-If the complainant refuses to discuss the matter with the superintendent, the board president shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b.
-Strongly encourage the complainant to reduce his or her concerns to writing. - c.
-Determine, in his or her sole discretion, whether to place the matter on the board agenda for consideration at a regular or special meeting. - d.
-Respond to the complainant.
-If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 calendar days after the president received the complaint.
+- 3. When a complainant submits a complaint to an administrator or coordinator, the administrator or coordinator shall first determine whether another applicable procedure is required by policy or law and if so, direct the complaint to the appropriate person to follow that procedure.
+If not, the administrator or coordinator will promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the respondent. - 1) If the complainant has not, urge the complainant to discuss the matter directly with the respondent, if appropriate. - 2) If the complainant refuses to discuss the matter with the respondent, the administrator or coordinator shall, in his or her sole discretion, determine whether the complaint should or must be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Interview the complainant and, if necessary, the respondent against whom the complaint is filed, to determine: - 1) All relevant details of the complaint; - 2) All witnesses and documents which the complainant believes support the complaint; - 3) The action or solution which the complainant seeks. - d) Respond to the complainant.
+If the complaint involves discrimination or harassment, the response shall be in writing and shall be submitted within 180 calendar days after the administrator or coordinator receives the complaint. - 4.
+If either the complainant or the respondent is not satisfied with the decision, he or she may appeal the decision to the superintendent.
+The superintendent may assign a qualified designee to hear any appeal. - a) The appeal must be in writing.